 It's important to note that OSHA expects the employer to first try to eliminate, substitute or engineer the hazard so that it can no longer cause a serious injury.
 For instance, if a machine is producing unacceptable noise, OSHA would expect the employer to first eliminate or reduce the noise level to acceptable levels using one or more of these three strategies.
 In this instance, an engineering control such as enclosure might work.

 4. Warnings: Signs and labels that tell employees to "Keep Out," "May cause eye irritation" etc., are used to warn employees about hazards.
-Note: Employees do not necessarily follow "posted" rules and warnings.
-They usually only follow "enforced" rules and warnings.
-Think about that the next time you're driving down the highway.
+However, it's important to know that employees will not necessarily pay attention to "posted" warning signs.
+Unless compliance is enforced, employees are more likely to ignore warning signs.
+To illustrate, think about this concept the next time you're driving a vehicle.
 Do you drive at the posted speed limit, or the enforced speed limit?
-Enough said.

 6. Personal protective equipment (PPE): Some jobs require PPE by law.
 PPE places a barrier between workers and the hazard.
 This control strategy is used in conjunction with the other control strategies.
 It should not be used to replace them.
 When other controls do not adequately eliminate or reduce hazards, PPE may be needed in addition to those strategies.
 Remember, PPE does not eliminate or reduce the hazard itself, it merely sets up a barrier between you and the hazard.
 And, to be successful, it is highly dependent on the employee's behavior.